Let’s go back to the story of ‘Marianne – l’engagée’….

-French President Emmanuel Macron has enlisted our beloved artist YZ to create the new image of Marianne, the symbol of liberty and the de facto face of France, which appears on the country’s postage stamps.
-Over 300 million stamps with the new image have been printed, and released last Monday.
+Back in early 2018, French President Emmanuel Macron enlisted our beloved artist YZ to create the new image of Marianne, the symbol of liberty and the de facto the face of France, which appears on the country’s postage stamps.
+Over 300 million stamps with the new image were then printed, and released in July 2018.

 YZ has created a portrait of a young woman with a glint of determination in her eye.
 ‘I wanted this Marianne to be strong, proud, and determined, with an unflinching look to the future.’